wso2/docs-ei/en/micro-integrator/docs/setup/security/using-hashicorp-secrets.md

 !!!
 Info
     This feature is available as a product update from 27/10/2020 onwards.
 If you don't already have this update, you can [get the latest updates](https://updates.docs.wso2.com/en/latest/updates/overview/) now.

-The Micro Integrator is by default configured to use secure vault for encrypting secrets.
+The Micro Integrator is, by default, configured to use [secure vault for encrypting secrets](encrypting_plain_text.md).
 However, you may encounter certain limitations if you use secrets with a large number of characters.

-Therefore, you can use HashiCorp secrets with the Micro Integrator if you want to handle long secret values.
+You can use HashiCorp secrets with the Micro Integrator if you want to handle long secret values.

 !!!
 Note
     HashiCorp secrets are only applicable to synapse configurations.
 For server configurations, you can continue using secure vault.

 ## Before you begin

-You need to first go to the HashiCorp server and generate the secrets.
+Go to your HashiCorp instance and generate the secrets.
+See the HashiCorp documentation for instructions.

 ## Connecting MI to the HashiCorp server

-Once you have set up the secrets in the HashiCorp server, you can configure the Micro Integrator to connect to the HashiCorp server.
+Once you have set up the secrets in the HashiCorp server, you can configure the Micro Integrator to connect with HashiCorp.

 Follow the steps given below.